numpy/numpy/doc/source/user/whatisnumpy.rst

 again, with `ndarray`.
 For example, `ndarray` is a class, possessing numerous methods and attributes.
-Many of its methods mirror functions in the outer-most NumPy namespace, giving the programmer complete freedom to code in whichever paradigm she prefers and/or which seems most appropriate to the task at hand.
+Many of its methods mirror functions in the outer-most NumPy namespace, giving the programmer complete freedom to code in whichever paradigm he/she prefers and/or which seems most appropriate to the task at hand.